untemps/svelte-palette/README.md

 # Styles

-### Root tag class
+### Root Tag Class

-You can style the component by passing a class down to the root tag (`section`).
+You can style the component by passing a class down to the root tag (`div`).

-> Note that the class has to be global to be available in the Palette component (see example).
+-   Flag the class as global to make it available in the Palette component
+-   Prefix your class with `.palette[role="main"]` to give precedence over the default one or mark each style with `!important` (not recommanded)

 #### Example